-Included in this document are the forms and necessary information required to apply for the FY 21-22 Emergency Management Performance Grant Program CERT/Citizen Corps Program funding.
-The funding is administered by Volunteer Florida through the Florida Division of Emergency Management (FDEM), the U.S. Department of Homeland Security (DHS), and the Federal Emergency Management Agency (FEMA) Program.
+Included in this document are the forms and necessary information required to apply for the FY 25-26 CERT/Citizen Corps Program funding.
+The funding is administered by Volunteer Florida.

-The Department of Homeland Security Appropriations Act includes provisions for funding states and local governments to support efforts to engage citizens in all-hazards prevention, protection, response, and recovery.
-Volunteer Florida serves as the administrator for these funds in Florida.
 Volunteer Florida has been designated to assist and support local CERT/Citizen Corps activities through training, technical assistance, and funding.

-The mission of the Citizen Corps program is to harness the power of every individual through education, training, and volunteer service to make communities safer, stronger, and better prepared to respond to the threats of terrorism, crime, public health issues, and disasters of all kinds.
+The mission of the Citizen Corps Program is to harness the power of every individual through education, training, and volunteer service to make communities safer, stronger, and better prepared to respond to the threats of terrorism, crime, public health issues, and disasters of all kinds.
 Citizen Corps is coordinated nationally by the Department of Homeland Security's Federal Emergency Management Agency.
 In this capacity, FEMA works closely with other federal entities, state and local governments, first responders and emergency managers, the volunteer community, and AmeriCorps.
 Citizen Corps was created to coordinate volunteer activities that will make local communities safer, stronger, and better prepared to respond to any emergency situation.

-The Community Emergency Response Team (CERT) program is a training program that prepares citizens to help themselves, their families, and their neighbors in the event of a disaster in their community.
+The Community Emergency Response Team (CERT) Program is a training program that prepares citizens to help themselves, their families, and their neighbors in the event of a disaster in their community.
 Through CERT, citizens can learn about disaster preparedness and receive training in basic disaster response skills such as fire safety, light search and rescue, and medical operations.
 With this training, volunteers can provide critical support by giving immediate assistance to victims before emergency first responders arrive on scene.